beitmenotyou-com/OmniSocial-ProtocolKit/docs/protocol-support.md

 │   └── ...
 ```

-Each file in `routes/` maps to a protocol-specific API handler.
-Each file in `services/` contains the logic and structure behind the interaction.
+Each file in `routes/` maps to a protocol-specific API handler, and each file in `services/` contains the logic and structure behind the interaction.

 ---